NuLL3rr0r/tse-rtsq/README.md

 !!
 This is a work in progress and is not even an MVP yet !!

-__Note__: An older but fully functional version of this program can be found on one of the following URLs:
+__Note__: An older but fully functional version of this program can be found on one of the following repositories:

 https://gitlab.com/NuLL3rr0r/kargozaar.com